 Climate greatly influences the types of plants and wildlife found in an area.
 Located in the east San Francisco Bay area, John Muir National Historic Site is within the Mediterranean climate region of California.
 This Mediterranean climate zone occurs along the central and southern coastal areas of the state, where cool breezes come in from the Pacific coast and hot air is pulled from the interior portions of the state.
-Found in very few other places around the world, the Mediterranean climate is typically is characterized by dry, hot summers and wet, mild winters.
+Found in very few other places around the world, the Mediterranean climate is typically characterized by dry, hot summers and wet, mild winters.

 Mt.
 Wanda elevation: 650ft